 The Housing Strategy provides a path towards improving housing affordability, diversity and supply for current and future residents.
 Successful implementation of this significant undertaking relies on sufficient financial resources and staff capacity.
-To support Council's decisions on allocating resources to implement the Housing Strategy, this report identifies a funding strategy that outlines resource requirements, with a focus on known and potential funding needs.
+To support Council's decisions on allocating resources to implement the Housing Strategy, this Report identifies a funding strategy that outlines resource requirements, with a focus on known and potential funding needs.

-Based on the financial analysis, staff recommend Council confirm commitment to implementing the Top Twelve (immediate priority) and Phase 1 (high priority) actions by approving a five year funding strategy and supporting the hiring of two new positions.
+Based on the financial analysis, Staff recommend Council confirm commitment to implementing the Top 12 (immediate priority) and Phase 1 (high priority) actions by approving a four year funding strategy and supporting the hiring of two new positions.

-The five year funding strategy for Top Twelve and Phase 1 actions would largely be funded through annual surplus allocation for the one time resource requests.
-For the actions identified as having potential future resource requirements, staff recommend initial implementation be conducted by staff while recognizing that future funding may be required through specific budget requests submitted for Council's review and consideration.
+The 4 year funding strategy for Top 12 and Phase 1 actions would largely be funded through annual surplus allocation for the one time resource requests.
+For the actions identified as having potential future resource requirements, Staff recommend initial implementation be conducted by Staff while recognizing that future funding may be required through specific budget requests submitted for Council's review and consideration.

-Recognizing that there is an urgent need to address housing, staff recommend the immediate initiation of three key actions through the allocation of \$162,500 from the Council Strategic Initiatives Contingency - Affordable Housing Stream.
-These actions regarding "Missing Middle" housing, a land capacity analysis, and defining affordability, are viewed as fundamental initiatives to support future housing programs, policies, and development application process reviews and are identified in the five year funding strategy.
+Recognizing that there is an urgent need to address housing, Staff recommend the immediate initiation of three key actions through the allocation of \$162,500 from the Council Strategic Initiatives Contingency - Affordable Housing Stream.
+These actions regarding "Missing Middle" housing, a land capacity analysis, and defining affordability, are viewed as fundamental initiatives to address housing needs and support future initiatives.

 When developing the funding strategy, consideration was given to staff capacity to deliver actions and ensure housing programs are carried out over the long-term.
-As a result, along with the financial resource requests, staff recommend hiring two new staff positons, specifically a Senior Planner and Planning Analyst, to support implementation.
+As a result, along with the financial resource requests, Staff recommend hiring two new staff positions, specifically a Senior Planner and Planning Analyst, to support implementation.

-Following the five year funding strategy and implementation of Top 12 and Phase 1 actions, it is anticipated a subsequent funding request will be presented to Council to support implementation of Phase 2 (medium priority) and Phase 3 (low priority) actions.
+Following the 4 year funding strategy and with all of Top 12 and Phase 1 actions completed or in progress, it is anticipated a subsequent funding request will be presented to Council to support implementation of Phase 2 (medium priority) and Phase 3 (low priority) actions.

-In conclusion, both financial and staff resources are vital to the successful implementation of the Housing Strategy and staff recommend that Council approve the resource requests, outlined in this report.
+In conclusion, both financial and staff resources are vital to the successful implementation of the Housing Strategy and Staff recommend that Council approve the resource requests, outlined in this Report.

-Prepa ared by:
+Prepared by: Nacime James

 Nadine Kawata

 Planner

-Revie wed by :
+Reviewed by: Compt

 Cameron Scott

 Manager of Community Planning

-Approv /ed by:
+Approved by:

 Valla Tinney

 Director of Finance

-Appro oved by:
+Approved by: - toskur

 Sharon Hvozdanski

 Director of Planning

-NK/rh
+NK/jsp

-Attachn nents: Attachment A - Housing Strategy: Financial Implications of Implementing Top 12 and Phase 1 Actions (2021 to 2025)
+At tachment A - Housing Strategy: Financial Implications of Implementing Top 12 and Phase 1 Actions (2022 to 2025) tachment B - Housing Strategy: Phase 2 and Phase 3 Actions tachment C - Housing Strategy: Staff Responsibilities for Implementing Top 12 and Phase 1 Actions (2022 to 2025)

-Attachment B - Housing Strategy: Phase 2 and Phase 3 Actions (2026 to 2030)
+schielse, Director of Engineering Samborski, Director Parks, Recreation & Community Services

-CC: Harley eems, Director BBLL Machielse, Director Engineering e Samborski, Director Parks & Recreation
+ADMINISTRATO DR'S COMMENTS:

-ADMINISTRATOR'S COMMENTS:
+I endorse the red commendation from the Director of Finance and Director of Planning.

-I endorse the recommendation from the Director of Finance and Director of Planning.
+Acting Chief Administrative Officer